DSharpPlus/DSharpPlus/docs/articles/advanced_topics/selects.md

 Dropdowns can have up to **25** options, but must have at least 1.

-Dropdown articles consist of several parts:
+Dropdown options consist of several parts:

 - Label
 - Value